techidaily/site-windows11/source/_posts/unlocking-battlenet-accessibility-on-1011-systems.md

 This is how you can erase those folders in Windows 11/10:

-1. First, make sure there aren’t any Battle.net background processes running by[opening Task Manager’s Process tab](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
+1. First, make sure there aren’t any Battle.net background processes running by [opening Task Manager’s Process tab](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
 Disable any Battle.net processes you see there by selecting them and clicking**End task** .
 2. Hold the**Windows** keyboard key and press**E** to view the Explorer file and folder manager.
 3. Clear Explorer’s folder path bar, and input this directory location there: C:\\ProgramData
 ![The Blizzard Entertainment folder](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/blizzard-entertainment-folder.jpg)